Climate change in the Gambia: Temperature and weather changes

+Gambia experiences a Sahelian climate which is characterized by long, dry seasons between November to may and a short, wet season between June to October.
+During dry seasons, the average temperatures range between 18 °C to 30 °C and 23 °C to 33 °C during wet seasons.

 Impacts on people

 Economic impacts

 Agriculture is 26% of the GDP and employs 68% of the labor force.
 Much of the agriculture is rain fed, so changes in precipitation will have significant impacts.
 In 2012, drought plus increased food prices led to a food crisis in the region.
 Rice farmers near the coast are also experiencing saltwater intrusion.

 Fisheries are also vulnerable, with changes to breeding grounds for coastal fishery species putting additional pressure on already unsustainable fishery practices.

 Infrastructure is already seeing major losses from flooding and windstorms.
 For example, urban floods in 2020 severely damaged at least 2371 houses, and destroyed crops.